nsafran1217/SGI-L2-Docker/README.md

 In proxmox, Passthrough the USB device by Vendor/Device ID.
 At least for an Altix 350, the Vendor/Device is `065e:1234`

+If you plan to connect to a router, you will need to pass through all the devices since the router acts as a USB hub.
+I installed a PCI-E usb card and passed the entire PCI device to my docker VM

 ### Docker on VM or Bare Metal